NTT-DATA-Cloud-Transformation/cfn-github-3rd-party-resource/doc_source/update-github-repo.md

 Update properties of GitHub repository created using `Flux7::Service::GitHub` AWS resource.

 ## Syntax
-Change the values in your AWS CloudFormation template to update github repository as required except RepositoryName and OrganizationName.
-Alway have RepositoryName, RepositoryAccessToken and OrganizationName (if created repository is in Organization) in AWS CloudFormation template as these are required properties.
+Change the values in your AWS CloudFormation template to update github repository as required except RepositoryName and OrganizationOrUserName.
+Alway have RepositoryName, RepositoryAccessToken and OrganizationOrUserName in AWS CloudFormation template as these are required properties.
 Use the following syntax -

 ### JSON